ibm-cloud-docs/discovery/data-crawler-qs.md

 ## Create a collection
 {: #dc-create-collection}

 Next, use the `POST /v1/environments/{environment_id}/collections` method to create a collection.
-Think of a collection as a box where you will store your documents in your environment.
+Think of a collection as a box where you store your documents in your environment.
 This example creates a collection that is called `my-first-collection` in the environment that you created in the previous step, and uses the following default configuration:

 -   Replace `{apikey}` with your service credentials.
 -   Replace `{environment_id}` with the environment ID for the environment that you created in step 1.